“I AM WITH YOU and will watch over you wherever you go,

 Our Blessed Lady didn’t receive the grace that was bestowed upon her in vain but invested it in the salvation of souls which required that she suffer in union with her Son’s suffering and anguish for the ungratefulness of sinners.
 Mary’s first trial of faith came so soon after Jesus was born when she and her infant Son were forced to flee into Egypt because of King Herod’s decree (Mt 2:13-23).
 The shadow of the Cross descended on Mary in Bethlehem where her pilgrimage of faith enshrouded in obscurity began.
 The manger was the door she stepped through after it had been opened at the Annunciation.
 Her joy in giving birth to the Messiah had to be qualified by her sorrow in giving new birth to humanity (Rev 12:1-2).

 Mary’s association with her Son required that she too suffer and die to her maternal self.
-For the redemption to be completed, Mary had to willingly endure all the sorrow which only a loving mother could for her offspring.
+For the redemption to be completed, Mary had to willingly endure all the sorrow that only a loving mother could for her offspring.
 And to make temporal satisfaction to God for the sins of the world, her love was the only means by which God’s justice could be fully appeased.
 Our Blessed Lady was called through the angel to make up for what was lacking in her Son’s afflictions in her own afflictions (Col 1:24).
 Jesus would make both temporal and eternal satisfaction to the Father for mankind’s sins, but not without the temporal satisfaction his mother must make to repair man’s broken relationship with God.
 Mary satisfied God, for she suffered in filial love of God who was offended by sin, with a motherly love for her Son who suffered and died because of sin, and with the love our heavenly Father had had for all humanity which was ravaged by sin ever since the fall of Adam and Eve.

 The truth is, by gladly accepting our suffering in the steadfast love of God in acknowledgment of our sins, our pain or loss becomes a fragrant offering to God and thereby a means of temporal satisfaction to Him for them.
 In fact, through suffering and dying to self, we may repair our broken relationship with God by restoring a measure of balance that was upset by the selfish pursuit of sinful gratification.
 God wills us to endure temporal punishments for our sins because His absolute justice and holiness demand it.
 “God rules the world in justice, and he judges the people with equity” (Ps 9:8).
 Human suffering is a temporal consequence of original sin, but Jesus has conferred redemptive value on this penalty for sin by his passion as the new Head or second Adam of humanity.
 We, the members of his Body, must follow our Lord and Saviour on the path that leads to Calvary if we hope to enter heaven by being cleansed of all remnants of sin and remitting our entire temporal debt of sin.